Phacoemulsification: Coaxial

 Coaxial phacoemulsification uses a single probe to irrigate, emulsify and aspirate, which is operated through a single incision.

 Bimanual

 Bimanual phacoemulsification uses one probe to emulsify and aspirate, and a second that is only used for irrigation.
+This technique was first used when more modern phacoemulsification handpieces made much less heat and therefore could be used without an irrigating sleeve.
+The sleeveless handpiece could be put in the eye with a smaller incision, potentially reducing induced astigmatism.
+The downside to the procedure when first adopted was that there were no IOLs available in the US which would fit through the smaller incision.

 Maintaining the eye shape

 Ophthalmic viscosurgical devices (OVDs), also known as viscoelastics, are injected into the anterior chamber to support, stabilize, and protect the eyeball to help maintain eye shape and volume during the procedure, and to distend the lens capsule during IOL implantation.

 OVDs are used to protect the corneal endothelium from mechanical trauma and to maintain volume and form of the intraocular space during an open incision.
 The OVD is introduced into the space by syringe through a cannula.

 Intraocular pressure is maintained by the irrigation with BSS, which is either done through the phaco handpiece, or through a separate cannula.
 The tendency is for a single phaco handpiece to be used, containing the ultrasonic tip, irrigation nozzle and aspiration intake clustered at the tip.
 The tip is inserted through the OVD, which reduces the loss by outflow at the incision, and this is further limited by small clearance around the tip where it passes through the cornea.
 Pressure is controlled by elevation of the saline bag above the level of the eye.